tingchihc/NTU-ML2021spring/note/L3 CNN.md

     * Feature Map(image with 64 channels) -> Convolution(3*3*64 filters) -> ....

 # Comparison of TWO stories
+## The neurons with different receptive fields share the parameters.
+## Each filter convolves over the input image.
   * Neuron Version:
     * Each neuron only considers a receptive field.
     * The neurons with different receptive fields share the parameters.